nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/managing-accounts/administration.md

 <td colspan="1">Username</td>
 <td colspan="1">

-The name the user will use to log in.
+The name the user will use to log in

 </td>
 </tr>